Zainal21/MVC-PHP-Design-Pattern/README.md

 ### Instalation

-donwload or clone this repo
+Download or clone this Repo
 ```
 git clone https://github.com/Zainal21/MVC-PHP-Design-Pattern or download
 ```